 Telemetry is introduced to Cinegy Capture Manager, allowing deep analysis and monitoring of the application on remote servers.

 Customers are increasingly looking to centralize information about their systems, and the addition of log streaming from Capture allows the processing and querying of activity to produce lovely, centralized dashboards using open-source tools like Grafana:

 Customers can share our centralized telemetry system if they don’t want to go to the trouble of setting up their own system, or they can self-host (or use any pre-existing) ElasticSearch systems.
 If anyone wants to do this but doesn’t know where to start - just drop an email to Cinegy Professional Services and we can help arrange consultation or training to get you started with these systems.

 Control Panel Improvements

 The design of the Cinegy Capture Control application has been revised and improved.
 An Engines Panel dashboard has been implemented to track real-time engine performance with two additional advanced dashboard modes that you can see below.
-Both of these panel types help provide visual warning indicators for monitoring engines, so you can see if there are issues and clearly spot problems:
+Both of these panel types provide visual warning indicators for monitoring engines, making it easy to detect any issues and identify problems at a glance:

-Above you can see the panels in 'detailed' mode that are presented in a grid format associated with the feedback preview monitors - exactly the mode you would want if you are trying to monitor multiple recording engines from one panel.
-The displayed engine parameters shown in either the compact dashboard mode or detailed dashboard mode can be customized allowing a comfortable and relevant detail level:
+Above, you can see the panels in "detailed" mode presented in a grid format associated with the feedback preview monitors - exactly mode you would want if you try to monitor multiple recording engines from one panel.
+The displayed engine parameters shown in either compact dashboard mode or detailed dashboard mode can be customized, allowing a comfortable and relevant detail level:

-As well as accessing this information from the panels display alongside preview streams, we have also added a new panel in the main control area which displays information for whatever is the currently selected engine.
-This new Engine Monitor panel is a better choice when drilling into some specific preview while checking the status of recordings - such as reacting to some network storage going offline.
+As well as accessing this information from the panels display alongside preview streams, we also added a new panel in the main control area, displaying information for whatever the currently selected engine is.
+This new Engine Monitor panel is a better choice when drilling into some specific preview while checking the status of recordings, such as reacting to some network storage going offline.

 Container & Codec Additions